 Plans were made to build a huge accelerator in Waxahachie, Tex.
 Called the Superconducting Supercollider (SSC), a ring 54 mi (87 km) in circumference lined with superconducting magnets (see superconductivity) was intended to produce 40 TeV particle collisions.
 The program was ended in 1993, however, when government funding was stopped.

 In Nov., 2009, the Large Hadron Collider (LHC), a synchroton constructed by CERN, became operational, and in Mar., 2010, it accelerated protons to 3.5 TeV to produce collisions of 7 TeV, a new record.
 The LHC's main ring, which uses superconducting magnets, is housed in a circular tunnel some 17 mi (27 km) long on the French-Swiss border; the tunnel was originally constructed for the Large Electron Positron Collider, which operated from 1989 to 2000.
 Designed to produce collisions involving protons that have been accelerated to 7 TeV (and collisions of lead nuclei at lower energies), the LHC will not reach its full potential until after improvements are made; it was shut down in 2013 to make them.
-The LHC will be used to prove (or disprove) the existence of the Higgs boson and investigate quarks, gluons, and other particles and aspects of physics' Standard Model (see elementary particles).
-In 2012 CERN scientists announced the discovery of a new elementary particle consistent with a Higgs boson; they confirmed the discovery of the Higgs particle the following year.
+The LHC is being used to investigate the Higgs particle as well as quarks, gluons, and other particles and aspects of physics' Standard Model (see elementary particles).
+In 2012 CERN scientists announced the discovery of a new elementary particle consistent with a Higgs particle; they confirmed its discovery the following year.